Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

     },

-Multiple accumulators and semaphore propagation
+Multiple Accumulators and semaphore propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During the semaphore propagation, more jobs are added to the current semaphore-group
+During the semaphore propagation, more Jobs are added to the current semaphore-group
 in order to block the current funnel.
 Similarly a funnel may receive data from multiple
-accumulators (possibly fed by different analyses) of a semaphore-group.
+Accumulators (possibly fed by different Analyses) of a semaphore-group.

 .. hive_diagram::